mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 entering the ``MONGOCRYPT_CTX_NEED_KMS_CREDENTIALS`` state, upon which the driver should fill in the KMS options automatically.

+Automatic credentials are only supported for the KMS provider types ``aws``, ``gcp``, and ``azure``.
+KMS providers containing a name (e.g. ``aws:myname``) do not support automatic credentials.
+Attempting to configure a KMS provider with a name for automatic credentials results in a runtime error from libmongocrypt_.

 .. note:: Drivers MUST NOT eagerly fill an empty KMS options property.

 .. default-role:: math